lauosgom/llamatel-crisis-lifeline-chatbot/README.md

 python evaluation/evaluate.py --table-id faq_embeddings_qonly
 ```

 **Results**
 Evaluated 122 questions (top_k=3, table=faq_bot.faq_embeddings_combined):
 hit_rate: 0.992
 mrr:      0.956

 Evaluated 122 questions (top_k=3, table=faq_bot.faq_embeddings_qonly):
 hit_rate: 0.926
 mrr:      0.895

-hit_rate: 0.992 — the correct FAQ entry showed up somewhere in the top-3 results for 121 out of 122 test questions.
+hit_rate: 0.992.
+The correct FAQ entry showed up somewhere in the top-3 results for 121 out of 122 test questions.
-mrr: 0.956 — and when it did find the right entry, it was almost always ranked #1 (MRR this close to the hit rate means hits are rarely happening at rank 2 or 3 — they're landing right at the top).
+mrr: 0.956.
+When it did find the right entry, it was almost always ranked #1 (MRR this close to the hit rate means hits are rarely happening at rank 2 or 3 they're landing right at the top).

-Compare that to question-only: 0.926/0.895 — still good, but missing roughly 9 questions instead of 1, and with more of its correct hits buried at rank 2-3 rather than rank 1.
+Compare that to question-only: 0.926/0.895 is still good, but missing roughly 9 questions instead of 1, and with more of its correct hits buried at rank 2-3 rather than rank 1.

 ## Notes